mgsosna/mattsosna.com/_posts/computer_science/2021-10-19-CSDS-intro.md

       return f"TreeNode with val {self.val}"
 ```

-We can then create a tree with two levels as such.
+We can then create a tree with three levels as such.
 Note that this tree is just a binary tree, not a BST, as the values aren't sorted.

 {% include header-python.html %}
 ```python